Loading organizations...

 Key people at Salsa Ventures.

-Salsa Ventures was founded by Eduardo Paperini (Co-Founder).
+Salsa Ventures was founded in 2021 by Eduardo Paperini (Co-Founder).

 Key people at Salsa Ventures.

-Salsa Ventures was founded by Eduardo Paperini (Co-Founder).
+Salsa Ventures was founded in 2021 by Eduardo Paperini (Co-Founder).

 Salsa is a fintech startup providing embedded payroll infrastructure, enabling software platforms to integrate and scale payroll products quickly without handling complex operations like tax filing, compliance, and money movement.[1][2][3]
 Founded in 2021, it serves industries including healthcare, personal services, small business management, and time and attendance, powering payroll for millions of workers across all 50 U.S. states and Canada via a single API.[1][2][3]
 Salsa solves the challenge of launching revenue-generating payroll features in weeks rather than years, reducing operational burdens for platforms.[2][3]
 The company has raised $30 million total, including a $20 million oversubscribed Series A in April 2025 led by Altos Ventures, with participation from Greycroft, SemperVirens, Definition, and Better Tomorrow Ventures, fueling over 10x year-over-year growth.[1][2][3]